 One of the most important aspects of treating pain conditions is getting down to the root cause of pain.
 An electromyogram (EMG) is a diagnostic test that can help you find your way to a diagnosis.
 Here’s what you should know about this diagnostic test.

 What is an electromyogram?

-An electromyogram (EMG) is an electrical test of skeletal muscle.
-There are two aspects of this test: the first is the muscle test, called the EMG.
-The second tests the nerves – specifically the peripheral motor nerves and the sensory nerves.
-This test is called a nerve conduction study, or NCS.
+An electromyogram (EMG) is a test of the electrical activity in your muscles and nerves.
+There are two aspects of this test: the first is the muscle test (the actual electromyogram).
+The second tests your nerves, specifically the peripheral motor nerves and the sensory nerves.
+This second test is called a nerve conduction study, or NCS.
 When someone refers a patient for an EMG, common usage of the term incorporates both tests.

-Your EMG report will be completed on the same day as your test and sent to your referring physician within 24 hours.
+There is no recovery period, and you can return to your normal activity the day of the test.
+Your electromyogram report will be completed on the same day as your test and sent to your referring doctor within 24 hours.
 You’ll be able to speak with your physician about the result of your EMG at your next visit.

 An electromyogram test can be a useful diagnostic tool.

 If you are experiencing symptoms of nerve irritation or damage, get in touch with Arizona Pain today for an evaluation and individualized plan of therapy.